-In this guide, we will look into the details of the Azteca Sun spell quest.
+In this guide, we will look into the details of the Azteca Sun school quest.
 If you want detailed information about this quest, then you are in the right place.
 This guide focuses especially on how to complete the battle as a Fire wizard.
-We do link to our video about how Myth and Ice manage.
+We do link to our video about how Myth and Ice manage as well.

 The Azteca Sun spells are FAB-U-lous additions to PvP decks.
 They allow you to boost your blades, traps and your heals.
-Each spell costs one training point at the Sun Obelisk.
+Each spell costs one training point at the Sun Obelisk in Three Points.
 In order to train the Sun spells: Sharpened Blade, Potent Trap and Primordial, you must meet requirements:

 - Complete the Sun school quest by Koko Smokesign in the Drum Jungle, Zafaria.

 - Complete the Star school quest given at level 84.